-The Articles of Association do not differ from applicable Swiss statutory legal provisions, other than that the Board of Directors is required to convene an extraordinary shareholders' meeting within two (2) months if requested by one or more shareholder(s) representing in aggregate at least 5% of the Company's nominal share capital registered in the commercial register.
+In accordance with the CO and art.
+7 para.
+3 Articles of Association, the Board of Directors is required to convene an extraordinary shareholders' meeting within two (2) months if requested by one or more shareholder(s) representing in aggregate at least 5% of the Company's nominal share capital registered in the commercial register.
 Such demands have to be submitted in writing, setting forth the items to be discussed and the proposals to be decided upon.

-A shareholders' meeting is convened by publishing a notice of such meeting in the Swiss Official Gazette of Commerce at least 20 calendar days before the date of the meeting.
-To the extent the post and/or e-mail addresses of the shareholders are known, notice may also be sent simultaneously by post and/or e-mail.
+A shareholders' meeting is convened by publishing a notice of such meeting in the Swiss Official Gazette of Commerce (Schweizerisches Handelsamtsblatt) at least 20 calendar days before the date of the meeting.
+To the extent the post and / or e-mail addresses of the shareholders are known, notice may also be sent simultaneously by post and / or e-mail.
 The notice needs to state the day, time and place of the meeting, the agenda, the proposals of the Board of Directors and the proposals of the shareholders who have requested the shareholders' meeting or that an item be included on the agenda.